 Have you ever received a fresh set of coilovers and seen the graphs in the box?
 Perhaps you have come across them online and wondered what the graph is actually trying to tell you.
 Despite looking quite complex they are quite a simple graph to understand and can help in your understanding of how the damper works, and give indications about its health, durability and how to set them up.
+Join us as we delve deeper into damper dyno graphs explained.

 Quite a common misconception with regards to damper dyno graphs is that they are the magic key to setting up your damper.
 The reality is that they are more of a guide than a specific answer, and used correctly can reveal information about your damper that would have otherwise been very difficult to find.